Notes

 Dark.
 Incredible sewer-reek of hydrogen sulfide (sewer gas).

-Requires some kind of mask, or roll Immunity to resist vomiting.
-The tiled floor is uniformly brown with smears.
+Requires a facemask, else roll Immunity to resist vomiting.
+Tiled floor uniformly brown with smears.

 Tiled floor.
 Muddy, very dim.
-Chintz curtains are drawn, stained at the bottoms.
+Chintz curtains drawn, stained at the bottoms.
 Fireplace bricked up.

-Bed: Fungus, tall and winding, with little brown caps (Coprophilous,) are growing in a substrate of human feces piled a foot high on the bed.
+Bed: Fungus, tall and winding, with little brown caps (Coprophilous,) growing in a substrate of gold-laced feces piled a foot high on the bed.
 Dangerous to the touch.
-They are laced with gold, as are the feces.

 Tables stuffed against walls.
 On them: